-Real estate developer Wexford Science and Technology tapped HKS to bring to life its vision of a project that would serve as a catalyst for scientific innovation in the Midwest and a beacon for community engagement in Chicago.
+HKS was tapped to bring to life a project that would catalyze scientific innovation in the Midwest and serve as a beacon for community engagement in Chicago.
 The lab and office building would capitalize on the vibrancy of the culturally diverse Hyde Park neighborhood and the success of the University of Chicago’s Polsky Exchange, a startup hub.

 The Design Solution